aabbtree77/MNIST-0.17/README.md

 ## Matuzas' Deep Network

-This is a fork of a little known exceptional report by [Jonas Matuzas](https://github.com/Matuzas77) who has created one of the best MNIST digit classifiers existing to date (world record error rate, small network, very fast reproducible training that fits into 2GB of VRAM).

-Here I will add some details missing in the original repo.
+[Jonas Matuzas](https://github.com/Matuzas77) came up with an exceptional convolutional neural network (convnet, cnn) in the MNIST digit recognition.
+The result deserves to be better known: World record error rate, small network, very fast reproducible training that fits into 2GB of VRAM.
+In this fork I will add some details missing in the original repo.

 Firstly, lets see the resulting errors (I average only three networks to save computing time, so the error is 0.18, not 0.17 - 0.16, first label is a true class, second - best prediction, third - secondary prediction):